 - Inclusive governance, rule of law and human rights (strengthening poor rural communities)

 The SDC allocated over CHF 18 million to these projects in 2020.
 Swiss bilateral cooperation will be withdrawn from Latin America, including Nicaragua, by the end of 2024.

 According to statistics on the Swiss abroad, there were 234 Swiss nationals living in Nicaragua at the end of 2020.

 Nicaragua gained its independence from Spain in 1821, and a republic was created in 1838.
 Switzerland recognised the state as soon as it was founded.

 In 1936, the Federal Council appointed an honorary consul in Nicaragua.
-Diplomatic relations were established in 1957 and between 1968 and 1976, Switzerland maintained an embassy in the capital Managua.
+Diplomatic relations were established in 1957.
+From 1968 to 1976, Switzerland had an embassy in Managua.